 Let’s start on the exciting day you get a package of seeds in your mailbox.
 Open it up and double-check the packing slip to make sure you received everything you ordered.
-Sounds obvious, I know, but mistakes are always possible, or the seeds might have been crushed if shipped without adequate padding, or the seed company might have run out of something after you placed your order and just sent you a credit instead.
+Sounds obvious, I know, but mistakes are always possible.
+If you are buying from another source, the seeds might have been crushed if shipped without adequate padding (I always use a padded mailer), or the seed company might have run out of something and just sent you a credit instead (my site won’t let you order seeds that are out of stock).
 If you don’t realize something is damaged or missing until the day you are ready to sow, it may be too late to find another source for that growing season.

 Even when you have lots of seed-sowing experience, it’s easy to think you already know when or how to plant a given species because you grew another species in that genus before, but those assumptions can sometimes lead you astray.
 Seeds certainly aren’t cheap, and gift seeds are too special to waste, so taking a few minutes to review their needs is a worthwhile investment.